-Monday project breakout meetings (most weeks)
+Tuesday project breakout meetings (most weeks)

-Project breakout meetings will be held on Mondays from 12:10 - 2pm; the schedule will be available on Quercus.
-Your project mentor will be present at these meetings to guide you and provide advice, but you are responsible for coming to these meetings ready to speak about the work you've done on your project over the previous week, raise questions or challenges you've encountered and come up with strategies to solving these as a group.
+Project breakout meetings will be held during the Tuesday class from 10:10 a.m. to noon ET.
+The schedule will be available on Quercus.
+Your graduate student mentor will be present at these meetings to guide you and provide advice, but you are responsible for coming to these meetings ready to speak about the work you've done on your project over the past week and raise questions or challenges you've encountered and to come up with strategies to solving these as a group.
 The activities in these breakout sessions will vary, but may include the following: